 Explore the reimagined galleries of the Utah Museum of Fine Arts (UMFA) as we seek to find stillness within ourselves.
 Practice slow and mindful looking at artwork as well as traditional, guided meditation.
 This meditation practice is perfect for beginners—everyone is welcome.

 This class is free and will be held online.
 Contact UMFA for more information.

 Class will not meet on Thursday, November 25 (Thanksgiving Day).

 Mondays, May 4 to June 1, 2020 • 7:15 to 8:30 pm

 “Yoga is the settling of the mind into silence.” — 1.2 Patanjali’s Yoga Sutras

 After our Hatha Yoga practice, we will then practice Insight meditation with some verbal guidance, as well as plenty of silent time.
 Insight Meditation is a mindfulness-based practice.
 Mindfulness practice teaches us how to see and be with our lives as they are.
 We learn to be present with our thoughts, emotions and conditioned patterns.
 When we become aware of the thoughts, emotions and patterns that “catch” us, we realize we have the power to transform those patterns that no longer serve us.
-In the process of dismantling our perceptions, we begin to see more clearly into the inspiring truth of who we really are.
 Mindfulness is for everyone seeking to live a more peaceful, harmonious life.

 To register, contact Charlotte at 801-355-2617 or firstname.lastname@example.org